|Cadillac 4-Note Horns

 When mounting these, keep in mind that the trumpet openings should be pointed downward so they don't collect water.
 Also I have read that the best sound will be from horns that are mounted close together and, if possible, pointing all the same direction.
-These horns vibrate a lot when sounding, so you should mount them so they are not touching each other or touching any parts of the car (except of course where the brackets are mounted).
+These horns vibrate a lot when sounding, so you should mount them so they are not touching each other or touching any other parts of the car (except of course where the brackets are mounted).

 I didn't like how much air these blocked going to my condenser and radiator, so instead I and mounted them below the car, behind the left side of the bumper and spoiler.
 They're just a little forward of the charcoal canister.

 The brackets are actually mounted to the 240 horizontal support bracket that stabilizes the left fender.
 It's a TIGHT fit in this space.
 They just barely fit here, but they all clear and none are rubbing or touching each other or any other car parts.
 That's important because of how much vibration these things generate.

 You might also consider mounting them on the right (passenger) side, since there's more room because there's no charcoal canister over there.
 This gives you two great locations to choose from.
 And I think they'll be louder in this lower position with nothing in front of the trumpet openings.
 It's hard to tell from this photo, but the lowest part of the horns is above the bottom of the spoiler and they're not visible unless you get on the ground a peek under the car.